 From table 5, the most used blockchains are Ethereum, Binance Chain, EOS, Tron, and NEO with median daily volumes above USD 1 million.

-It is also worth noting that were reported evidence of data manipulation from some DApps, especially on IOST and EOS17.
-As a result, these numbers shall be taken with a grain of salt.
+It is also worth noting that were reported evidence of data manipulation from some DApps17.
+As a result, some of the above numbers may require to be taken with a grain of salt.

 In addition to this, other elements such as “DApp competitions” can potentially incentivize activities on a decentralized application.
 Indeed, some DApp owners have incentives to manipulate on-chain activities to earn prizes and financial rewards.